dmh2000/go-tree-iterator/README.md

 To do this, I used the [sgpt command line tool](https://github.com/tbckr/sgpt) with the Google Gemini Flash model (https://deepmind.google/technologies/gemini/flash/).
 I had watched how to use it with sgpt from a [video by AiCodeKing](https://www.youtube.com/watch?v=BoihrNkJ9dY).
 Btw, his series of AI videos is really great.
 It covers how to use all the different models and associated software locally.
 At a low level, not just using an existing web interface.
 Recommended.

 Here's the prompt I used:
 "$sgpt --code "using the file at https://algs4.cs.princeton.edu/code/edu/princeton/cs/algs4/RedBlackBST.java.html as a model, create a version of that code using the go language.
-The implementation should be generic with respect to key and value types."
+The implementation should be generic with respect to key and value types.
+For functions in the Java model that are marked public, capitalize the first letter so they are exported"

 It took about a minute to generate a result.
 The code it generated was almost perfect.
 I had a very few things I needed to fix.